How to Iron a Dress Shirt | A Step-by-Step Guide for Men's Shirts

 Dry cleaning is a professional cleaning process that uses chemical solvents to remove stains and dirt from garments.
 It is suitable for fabrics that are sensitive to water or cannot be washed at home.

-• Pros: Dry cleaning can effectively clean and remove stains from delicate fabrics and garments with intricate detailing.
+• Pros: Dry cleaning can effectively clean and remove stains from white shirts from delicate fabrics and garments with intricate detailing.
 It is a professional service, ensuring thorough and careful treatment.

 • Cons: Dry cleaning can be more expensive than home care methods.
 Some chemicals used in dry cleaning may have environmental or health concerns.